Introduction of Short Covering

 Explanation

 - Under scenario 2, the stock prices surged due to the positive outlook of the results.
-The short seller has no option other than to buy the stocks at higher prices and he needs to cover the position within the time allowed by the stock lender.
-This situation leads to be short squeezing which further increases the stock prices for a short momentum.
+The short seller has no option other than to buy the stocks at higher prices, and he needs to cover the position within the time the stock lender allows.
+This situation leads to short squeezing, increasing the stock prices for a short momentum.

 How Short Covering Can Cause Short Squeeze?